JohnSnowLabs/johnsnowlabs/docs/en/alab/troubleshooting.md

 <details markdown="1">
 <summary>2.
 How can I access the API documentation?</summary>

-API documentation is included in the Annotation Lab setup.
-So you will need to first set up Annotation Lab.
+API documentation is included in the Generative AI Lab setup.
+So you will need to first set up Generative AI Lab.
 Only _admin_ user can view the API documentation available under `Settings > API Integration`.

 </details>